snabbco/snabb/src/program/l2vpn/README.md

 tree protocol_ (SPT).
 This implementation uses a full mesh of PWs together with _split horizon_ forwarding to avoid loops without the need for SPT.
-In this model, each PE maintains a PW to every other PE with the rule that a frame received on any PW is never forwarded to any other PW.
+In this model, each PE maintains a PW to every other PE (this is the full mesh) with the rule that a frame received on any PW is never forwarded to any other PW (this is the split-horizon rule).
 The trade-off with respect to SPT is that the number of PWs in the system scales quadratically with the number of PE devices.

 The following figure illustrates the model with a setup that contains four PEs, six ACs and six PWs.